asanetargoss/AspectTweaker/README.md

 * Call "./gradlew eclipse" (or equivalent for idea) from command line in root directory

 ## Running
-The CraftTweaker mcp mappings are old which can lead to crashes, so you must remove/disable scripts when entering a world and then use "/minetweaker reload" with the scripts re-enabled.
+The CraftTweaker mcp mappings are old which can lead to crashes in a 1.10.2 development workspace, so you must remove/disable scripts when entering a world and then use "/minetweaker reload" with the scripts re-enabled.
 Also, don't craft things.

 ## Compiling
-" Call ./gradlew assemble" from command line in root directory, and fetch output from build/libs
+Call "./gradlew assemble" from command line in root directory, and fetch output from build/libs